Auckland War Memorial Museum

-The Auckland War Memorial Museum Tāmaki Paenga Hira (or simply the Auckland Museum) is one of New Zealand's most important museums and war memorials.
-Its collections concentrate on New Zealand history (and especially the history of the Auckland Region), natural history, and military history.
-The present museum building was constructed in the 1920s in the neo-classicist style, and sits on a grassed plinth (the remains of a dormant volcano) in the Auckland Domain, a large public park close to the Auckland CBD.
+The Auckland War Memorial Museum (Tāmaki Paenga Hira), also known as Auckland Museum, is one of New Zealand's most important museums and war memorials.
+Its neoclassical building constructed in the 1920s and 1950s, stands on Observatory Hill, the remains of a dormant volcano, in the Auckland Domain, near Auckland CBD.
+Museum collections concentrate on New Zealand history (and especially the history of the Auckland Region), natural history, and military history.

 Auckland Museum's collections and exhibits began in 1852.
-In 1867 Aucklanders formed a learned society – the Auckland Philosophical Society, later the Auckland Institute.
-Within a few years the society merged with the museum and Auckland Institute and Museum was the organisation's name until 1996.
-Auckland War Memorial Museum was the name of the new building opened in 1929, but since 1996 was more commonly used for the institution as well.
-From 1991 to 2003 the museum's Māori-language name was Te Papa Whakahiku.
+In 1867 Aucklanders formed a learned society—the Auckland Philosophical Society, soon renamed Auckland Institute.
+Within a few years Auckland Museum was transferred to Auckland Institute, thereafter known as Auckland Institute and Museum until 1996.
+Auckland War Memorial Museum was the name of the new building opened in 1929, but since 1996 it has been more commonly used for the institution as well.
+From 1991 to 2003 the Museum's Māori name was Te Papa Whakahiku.